ODBC on Linux and UNIX platforms

 You would typically use a JDBC-ODBC bridge if you had an existing Java application that used the JDBC API, and wanted to access a database for which an ODBC driver was available, but a JDBC driver was not.

-For instance, you may want to access an MS Access database from Java, but there is no Microsoft JDBC driver for MS Access.
+For instance, you may want to work with a Microsoft Access database from Java, but there is no Microsoft JDBC driver for Microsoft Access.

 The JDBC calls your application makes are converted to ODBC calls and passed to the ODBC driver.
-As far as the Java application is concerned, it is using a normal JDBC driver.
-As far as the database is concerned, it is being accessed via the normal ODBC driver.
+As far as the Java application is concerned, it's using a normal JDBC driver.
+As far as the database is concerned, it's being accessed through the normal ODBC driver.

-JDBC is inherently Unicode, and so a good JDBC-ODBC bridge will convert JDBC calls into the ODBC API wide functions (SQLxxxW) and request SQL_WCHAR characters from the database where they are available.
+JDBC is inherently Unicode, and so a good JDBC-ODBC bridge will convert JDBC calls into the ODBC API wide functions (SQLxxxW) and request SQL_WCHAR characters from the database if they are available.

-What may influence your use of a JDBC-ODBC Bridge is:
+What may influence your choice of a JDBC-ODBC Bridge is:

 The unixODBC ODBC Driver Manager